-In announcing the results of the election, Secretary Franklin D. Wilson and Executive Officer Sally T. Hillsman extended their heartiest congratulations to the newly elected officers and committee members.
-They also expressed their appreciation to all who have served the Association by running for office and by voting in this election.
+We extend our warmest congratulations to the newly elected officers and committee members, and thank everyone who served the Association by running for office and by voting in this election.

-Frances Fox Piven, Graduate School and University Center, City University of New York
+Frances Fox Piven, City University of New York

 Judith D. Auerbach, American Foundation for AIDS Research